 Despite multilayered security, Google Workspace is vulnerable to ransomware attacks.
 Every once in a while we hear a dramatic story about yet another enterprise hit by this type of malware.
-In this guide for CISOs, we explain how it hits the cloud and talk about actionable Google Workspace ransomware protection.
+In this guide for CISOs, we explain how it hits the cloud and talk about actionable Google Drive ransomware protection.

 How does cloud ransomware prevent authorized users from accessing their own data?

 Ransomware is a specific type of malware that maliciously uses file encryption to “lock” your files so they cannot be accessed without the attacker “unlocking” the files for you.
 Access to your data will only be returned by the attacker when the ransom is paid, but paying the ransom doesn’t give you a 100% guarantee.

 How is it possible for file encryption to be used on your own data without your consent?

 Under normal circumstances, file encryption is a security operation implemented by a trusted system administrator to protect access to business-critical or sensitive data.
 Ransomware uses this legitimate security tool against you.
 It is malicious software that infects an end-user, often under the guise of legitimate software installation, that assumes the permissions and rights of the user and encrypts all files the user has access to.
 Once user permissions are “hi-jacked”, it allows ransomware to encrypt files stored locally, on a network share, and even cloud storage, all without the end-user consent.